 He nevertheless announced he was planning to sue the Onet.pl website, claiming he had been the target of a politically-motivated campaign: “It’s not a coincidence that these lies show up directly before the general election”, he said.

-New headache for Poland’s ruling party ahead of elections
+New headache for the Polish ruling party ahead of elections

 This isn’t the first head to roll as the ruling party has been hit by a series of high-profile scandals in recent weeks.
 Earlier this month, the speaker of the lower house of Parliament Marek Kuchciński was also forced out over revelations regarding his extensive use of government planes for private purposes.